open-forest-observatory/cacao-terraform-ofo/README.md

 ## Jetstream2 & NSF ACCESS

-CACAO was built as an interface for [Jetstream2](https://jetstream-cloud.org/), which is a research cloud computing system hosted at the University of Indiana.
+CACAO was built as an interface for [Jetstream2](https://jetstream-cloud.org/), which is a research cloud computing system hosted at the Indiana University.
 Js2 is meant for large computation research including AI training and inference.
 It is also ideal for aerial imagery photogrammetry which needs large resources (CPUs, GPUs, RAM) to process large datasets.

 The ability to use Js2 is managed through the National Science Foundation's [ACCESS](https://access-ci.org/) program.
 Use of ACCESS computing resources is primarily intended to be used for non-commercial research activitiy, but many types of potential users (including non-profit and commercial) may be able to get an allocation.
 Please check the resources [here](https://allocations.access-ci.org/allocations-policy#eligibility) for eligibility to use ACCESS computing resources.
 To start the process of getting a user account go [here](https://operations.access-ci.org/identity/new-user)